ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific class in the list.
+1. User requests to delete a specific attendance record in the list.
-2. Tutor's Pet deletes the class.
+2. Tutor's Pet deletes the attendance record.

     Use case ends.